 From this point, each of the solid bodies could then be saved as their own unique part files if desired.
 All of this from just a couple of contour sketches in SOLIDWORKS still impresses me.

-Learn more about Part Modeling and Contour Sketches
+Learn more about Part Modeling and Contour Sketches in SOLIDWORKS

 Take TriMech’s SOLIDWORKS Advanced Part Modeling training course to learn how to create complex parts and use more advanced features; including sweeps, lofts, boundaries, and every type of fillet.